All Episodes

 I get about 350 pieces of email every two hours if I clear it.

-And a lot of the spelling in that email is, I mean, you would just sort of shake your head
+And a lot of the spelling in that email is, I mean, you would just sort of shake your head and feel sad at what you receive.

-As an editor, I'm sure that hits home with you.
+And as an editor, I'm sure that hits home with you.

-You're even seeing it, I think, I think their writing skills, their language skills, let's
+I think even the best writers, I think their writing skills are, their language skills, let's say, are diminishing.

-I think what we have is...
-I grew up at a time when there was no television.
+I think what we have is, I grew up at a time when there was no television.

 I learned the language by reading.

-I think a lot of the reporters you see today, a lot of their language is kind of an audio language.
+I think a lot of the reporters you see today, a lot of their language is a kind of an audio language.

 And I see a lot of that kind of stuff working its way into the newspaper.

-I didn't see that, you know, Well, you were once a cub reporter.
+Well, you were once a Cub reporter.

 I don't know.